kmkouokam/terraform-aws-modules-multistack-with-beanstalk/README.md

 Features
 ------------------------------------------------------------------------------------------------------------------------
-1- Create mutlistack application with MySQl, Elasticached, ActiveMQ in the backend, and Beanstalk in the frontend.
+1- Create mutlistack application with MySQL, Elasticached, ActiveMQ in the backend, and Beanstalk in the frontend.

-2- Iam role and policies for beantalk
+2- Iam role and policies for Beanstalk

 Usage
 ------------------------------------------------------------------------------------------------------------------------
 1- create a Directory called network.
-If you change the directory name, remember to adjust the path in terraform block.
+If you change the directory name, remember to adjust the path in the terraform block.

-This module create a network for the whole infrastructure.
-It has public subnet in 2 AZ where the bastion and beanstalk instances will be deployed.
+This module creates a network for the whole infrastructure.
+It has a public subnet in 2 AZ where the bastion and beanstalk instances will be deployed.
 A private subnet for backend resources

-2- Set up the bastion host to login to your RDS: create a Directory called bastion.
-If you change the directory name, remember to adjust the path in terraform block.
+2- Set up the bastion host to log in to your RDS: create a Directory called bastion.
+If you change the directory name, remember to adjust the path in the terraform block.

-Add SSH rule to bation security group form MyIP
+Add SSH rule to bastion security group from MyIP
 Login to bastion
 clone the source code

-Important: The network should have been created already, beacuse you need to refere this data.terraform_remote_state.vpc in your bastion main.tf code file
+Important: The network should have been created already because you need to refer this data.terraform_remote_state.vpc in your bastion main.tf code file

 Without the terraform local backend block, terraform will tell you that the state file cannot be read.